- Dallas QB Dak Prescott still has +3000 odds to win the 2019 NFL MVP Award

 Prescott went 25 of 32 through the air for 405 yards and four touchdowns as Dallas dumped the New York Giants, 35-17.
 He finished with a perfect 158.3 rating.
 The Cowboys’ signal caller is just one of four QBs in NFL history to end up with a perfect passing rating while attempting 30 or more passes.

-Bovada isn’t sold on Prescott’s MVP qualifications, however.
-The sportsbook still lists the Dallas QB at +3000 in the 2019 NFL MVP odds.
+Oddsmakers aren’t sold on Prescott’s MVP qualifications, however.
+Odds still list the Dallas QB at +3000 in the 2019 NFL MVP odds.

 2019-20 NFL MVP Odds